- 1 What Causes Hip Flexor Tightness?

 This can cause a whole range of issues with our bodies.
 In fact, just looking at some Forward Head Posture symptoms shows us how our spinal health is such a massive factor in determining how healthy we are.

-By learning how to move your muscles more efficiently, you will find that many previous health problems you had will slowly disappear.
+By learning how to move your muscles more efficiently,

 Some Example Stretches